Skip to main content

 Crimes & offenses; smoking or vaping marijuana in motor vehicle when child is present prohibited, criminal penalties provided, notification of Department of Human Resources required, mandatory reporting if child smells of marijuana required

-This bill would require law enforcement to report violations to the local county department of human resources.
+• Requires law enforcement to notify the local county department of human resources about violations.

-This bill would also require the Alabama HB72 INTRODUCED Department of Public Health to develop public education materials about the dangers of exposing children to marijuana smoke.
+• directs the Alabama Department of Public Health, with the Department of Mental Health and the Alabama State Law Enforcement Agency, to develop public education materials about the dangers of exposing children to marijuana smoke, available at no cost.

 Subjects